-The inverter base can reach a temperature up to 90°C (194°F), and it is recommended that it should be mounted on a non-combustible surface.
+The inverter base can reach a temperature up to 90°C (194°F) and it is recommended that it should be mounted on a non-combustible surface\.
 This surface and the mounting hardware must also be capable of supporting at least twice the weight of the inverter.
-To meet regulatory requirements, the MS-E Series must be mounted in one of the following positions, as shown in Figure 2-2:
+To meet regulatory requirements, the ME Series must be mounted in one of the following positions, as shown in Figure 2-2:

-- above or under a horizontal surface (shelf or table) - or, on a vertical surface (wall) with the DC terminals to the right - or, on a vertical surface (wall) with the DC terminals toward the bottom, the MP-HOOD (inverter hood) installed on the top, and the ME-CB (Conduit box) installed on the inverter's bottom.
+- above or under a horizontal surface (shelf or table) - or, on a vertical surface (wall) with the DC terminals to the right - or, on a vertical surface (wall) with DC terminals toward the bottom, MP-HOOD (inverter hood) installed on the top, and either the ME-CB (Conduit Box) or MMP Series (single inverter) enclosure installed on the inverter's bottom.

-Info: The ME-CB conduit box prevents material from falling out the bottom in the event of an internal fire.
+Info: The ME-CB and the MMP Series enclosure prevent material from falling out the bottom in the event of an internal fire, and also allow sufficient ventilation to prevent the inverter from overheating under normal operating conditions.
 The MP-HOOD inverter hood helps prevent items from falling inside, causing damage to the inverter.